-1.6.5 Turbine Range Assessment: Comparative Wirelines
+1.6.6 Turbine Range Assessment: Comparative Wirelines

+In this LVIA, two additional photomontage visualisations are included in the EIAR Volume 2: Photomontage Booklet for:

+- > VP14 'Kilbane' (View 14B); and - > VP15 'Aillemore Lower'.

-Additional photomontage visualisations are included in the photomontage booklet for Viewpoint 14 and Viewpoint 15.
-These have been produced for the purpose of assessing the potential effects arising as a result of the proposed turbine envelope range.
-For each viewpoint (VP14 and VP15), the Proposed turbines are modelled using two other turbine envelope configurations comprising slightly different sized components than the specifications modelled for all other visualisations presented in the rest of the photomontage booklet (and photowires in Appendix 14-5).
-Two viewpoints in very close proximity to the Proposed Wind Farm were chosen for the photomontages presented to show the turbine envelope range, as any differences are only likely to be perceived in close proximity.
-Section 14.1.3.2 in Chapter 14 details the differing turbine models assessed in Chapter 14 and which are included in the photomontage booklet for VP14 and VP15.
+These additional photomontage visualisations were produced for the purpose of assessing the potential effects arising as a result of the proposed turbine envelope range detailed in Chapter 1 'Introduction' of this EIAR and briefly outlined in the LVIA Chapter 13 (Section 1.3.2 'Range of Turbine Dimensions Assessed in this Chapter').

+For each viewpoint VP14 and VP15, the proposed turbines are modelled using two additional turbine envelope configurations (Maximum Scenario 1 and Minimum Scenario 2) comprising different-sized components than the configuration modelled for all other visualisations (Median Scenario 3) presented in the Photomontage Booklet, as well as in all photowires of Appendix 13-5: Photowire Visualisation Booklet.
+The two selected VPs are located in close proximity to the proposed turbines where the turbine range is most likely to be perceptible: VP14 (1.1km) and VP15 (1.4km).

-Considering the very minimal difference in scale of the range for the Proposed turbines (0.5m difference in tip height; 2.5m difference in hub height; 6m in rotor diameter), and the scale of the Proposed turbines when viewed within the landscape, it is unlikely that differences in the range are perceptible when comparing one photomontage with another.
-Comparative wireline views are provided in order to provide a visual aid for the reader and assessor to truly understand the visual difference between the differing turbine models presented as part of the range.
-The comparative wireline is presented at 53.5° after each photomontage and shows the wireline of the alternative turbine envelope (Scenario 1 or Scenario 2) overlaid the 'Scenario 3 Median' wireline (used for all Viewpoints) to facilitate a clear visual comparison between the turbine ranges.
-The three turbine envelope specifications as defined in Chapter 1 of the EIAR and assessed in Chapter 14 and their respective wireline colours for VP14 and VP15 are as follows:
+Considering the relatively small difference in scale of the range for the proposed turbines (0.5m for turbine tip height), along with the relatively large scale of the proposed turbines when viewed in the actual landscape, the differences in the range are not easily perceptible when comparing one photomontage with another.
+Therefore, in order to provide a suitable visual aid for the reader and assessor to better visualise the difference between the turbine scenario models presented as part of the range, comparative wireline views are also provided for the above VPs, as described here.

+Following each photomontage for VP14 and VP15, a comparative wireline image is presented for 53.5° showing the wireline of the alternative turbine envelope ('Intermediate Hub Height and Maximum Rotor Diameter', or, 'Minimum Hub Height and Intermediate Rotor Diameter' overlain on the standard model wireline used for all 15 viewpoints 'Maximum Tip Height, Maximum Hub Height, Minimum Rotor Diameter').
+This was done to facilitate a clear visual comparison between the turbine ranges.

+The three turbine envelope specifications as defined in Chapter 1 and assessed in Chapter 13 and their respective wireline colours are as follows:

-- Green Wireline Median 'Scenario 3': Presented for all Viewpoints in the photomontage booklet: - Maximum Tip Height: 180m;
+- > Green Wireline: used for all VPs in the Photomontage Booklet,

+Median Scenario 3 'Maximum Tip Height, Maximum Hub Height, Minimum Rotor

+Diameter':

+- Maximum Tip Height: 180m;

-- Maximum Hub Height: 105;
+- o Maximum Hub Height: 105m;

-Rotor Diameter: 150m
+- Minimum Rotor Diameter: 150m.

-Red Wireline Maximum 'Scenario 1': Presented for VP 14 and VP15 in the photomontage booklet:
+- Red Wireline: only for VP14 and VP15 in the Photomontage Booklet, Maximum Scenario 1 'Maximum Tip Height, Intermediate Hub Height, Maximum Rotor Diameter Maximum':

-Maximum Tip Height: 180m;
+- o Maximum Tip Height: 180m;

-Unb Height: 102.5m;
+- o Intermediate Hub Height: 102.5m;

-VP 14 and VP15 in the
+- Maximum Rotor Diameter: 155m.

+- Brown/Yellow Wireline: only for VP14 and VP15 in the Photomontage Booklet, Minimum Scenario 2 'Minimum Tip Height, Minimum Hub Height, Intermediate Rotor Diameter':

-- - Minimum Tip Height: 179.5m;
+- Minimum Tip Height: 179.5m;

+Minimum Tip Height: 179.5m;

-- Maximum Hub Height: 105m;
+Minimum Hub Height: 105m;

-- Shortest Rotor Diameter: 149m;
+Intermediate Rotor Diameter: 149m.

-Assessing Landscape Effects 1.7

-In line with the GLVIA3 (LI & IEMA, 2013), the potential impacts on landscape receptors and visual receptors are assessed separately.
-This section details the methods used to determine the likely significant landscape effects of the Proposed Project on landscape receptors.
+Assessing Landscape Effects In line with the GLVIA3 (LI & IEMA, 2013), the potential impacts on landscape receptors and visual recentors are assessed concentral.
+This parties details the most had a supplied to the latent and the lat receptors are assessed separately.
+This section details the methods used to determine the likely significant landscape effects of the Proposed Development on landscape receptors.

-The methodology for assessing landscape effects uses qualitative methods in order to arrive at an overall impact assessment, based on the DoEHLG 2000 Guidance as well as the GLVIA3 (LI & IEMA, 2013) and DoEHLG 2006 Guidelines.
+The methodology for assessing landscape effects uses qualitative methods in order to arrive at an overall impact assessment, based on the DoEHLG 2000 Guidance as well as the GLVIA3 (LI & IEMA, 2013) and WEDGs (DoEHLG, 2006) and Draft Revised WEDGs (DoHPLG, 2019).